16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "The Expectant Dad's Handbook" by Dean Beaumont

-Here’s another excellent handbook for expectant fathers that guides them through the pregnancy process and offers solid parenting advice.
+Here’s another excellent handbook for expectant fathers, guiding them through the pregnancy process and offering solid parenting advice.
 The author, Dean Beaumont, is an expert in preparing dads for childbirth and fatherhood.
 His book discusses topics like what to expect during pregnancy, the dad’s role during labor, strategies for improving birth, coping with fears about becoming a father, and more.

 10. “Daddy Blues” by Mark Williams